Skip to Main Content

 How Can I Avoid Infringement?

 Not everything you find on the Internet can be copied and reused without restriction.
-Even if you do not see a copyright notice, it is likely that the work is copyrighted.
+Even if you don't see a copyright notice, it's still likely that the work is copyrighted.
 However, there are many resources you can use to narrow your searching to content in the public domain or content that is available under a Creative Commons license.

 Getting Permission